tmck2/breakin/README.md

 ##TODO

-- Make the view more friendly to browsers other than Chrome and Safari
+- Test with browsers other than Chrome